wendyverdonk93/docs/content/payment-methods/billing-suite/klarna/_index.md

 ---
 title: 'Klarna'
 weight: 190
-meta_title: "Payment methods Klarna - MultiSafepay Docs"
+meta_title: "Payment methods - Klarna - MultiSafepay Docs"
 meta_description: "Sign up.
 Build and test your payments integration.
 Explore our products and services.
 Use our API Reference, SDKs, and wrappers.
 Get support."
 intro_description: "Klarna is an online post-payment method that lets customers pay for orders after receiving them.
 Customers are only charged for the items they keep from the order.
 Klarna guarantees payout of the transaction."
 layout: 'single'
 logo: '/logo/Payment_methods/Klarna.svg'
 faq: '.'
-short_description: 'A popular post-payment solution for webshops based in Austria, Germany, and the Netherlands'
+short_description: 'A popular payment after delivery service for webshops based in Austria, Germany, and the Netherlands'
 aliases:
     - /support-tab/magento2/payment-methods/klarna
     - /payment-methods/klarna/
 ---

-Klarna is an online post-payment method that lets customers pay for orders after receiving them.
+Klarna is an online payment after delivery service that lets customers pay for orders after receiving them.
 Customers are only charged for the items they keep from the order.
 Klarna guarantees payout of the transaction.

 {{< details title="Get support" >}}
 &nbsp;